reimagined/resolve/docs/Tutorials/Hacker News Tutorial.md

 ### Login View

-The app layout contains meta information, an application header with a menu, user info and some content.
+The app layout contains meta-information, an application header with a menu, user info and some content.

 Install the following packages:
-* `react-helmet` - to pass meta information to the HTML header
+* `react-helmet` - to pass meta-information to the HTML header
 * `react-router` - to implement routing
 * `redux` and `react-redux` - to store data
 * `seamless-immutable` - to enforce state immutability